AlanBPA/virtual_iridium/README.md

 date hour socat[5463] N PTY is /dev/pts/3 date hour socat[5463] N starting data transfer loop with FDs [5,5] and [7,7]
 ```
-In this example we have the virtual serial ports /dev/pts/2 and /dev/pts/3.
-We will give one of the ports to the emulator to send and receive serial data in a new terminal (terminal_1):
+In this example the created virtual serial ports /dev/pts/2 and /dev/pts/3.
+Give one of the ports to the emulator to send and receive serial data in a new terminal (terminal_1):
 ```
 $ cd /path/to/virtual_iridium/python
 $ python Iridium9602.py -d /dev/pts/2 -u youraccount@gmail.com -p your_password -i imap.gmail.com -o smtp.gmail.com -r your_iri    dium_test_account@gmail.com -m EMAIL